3/2/2021

 Picky No More also contains Omega-3 and Omega-6 Fatty Acids as well.
 These fatty acids help create that lush, shiny “show-ring coat” – just one reason why Bil-Jac is the preferred choice of many professional dog breeders and handlers.

 Ready for the scientific stuff?
-Slow-cooking at controlled temperatures helps protect the essential nutrients that are in your dog’s food.
+Slow cooking at controlled temperatures helps protect the essential nutrients that are in your dog’s food.
 Part of those essential nutrients are amino acids.
 Amino acids help support key body functions.
 Arginine helps support the immune system, while leucine and lysine rebuild muscles.
 Different types of dogs have special dietary needs as well, which is why Picky No More comes in two different varieties.

 The Paw-fect Solution for Picky Dogs